AdobeDocs/experience-manager-htl.en/help/using/block-statements.md

 ---
 title: What are HTL block statements?
-description: Learn about HTL block statements, or HTML Template Language (HTL).
-Block statements are custom data attributes added directly to existing HTML.
+description: Learn about HTL block statements, the custom data attributes added directly to existing HTML.
 exl-id: a517dcef-ab7a-4d4c-a1a9-2e57aad034f7
 ---

 # HTL Block Statements {#htl-block-statements}

 HTML Template Language (HTL) block statements are custom `data` attributes added directly to existing HTML.
 This allows easy and unobtrusive annotation of a prototype static HTML page, converting it to a functioning dynamic template without breaking the validity of the HTML code.